dd32/td-gh-ex/readme.txt

 =================================
 CHANGELOG
 =================================
+Version 1.0.7
+ * added sanitize callbacks to Customizer options
+ * modified the email social icon to use the correct mailto protocol instead of http
+ * updated screenshot.png

 Version 1.0.6
  * added an optional, top-level custom nav menu in the footer
  * updated the content-gallery.php template